alterfess/test-task-tensor/README.md

 ### Instalation and execution

 - In this project webdriver_manager is used.
-You don't need inistall webdrivers separately
+You don't need install webdrivers separately
 - pip install -r requirements.txt: Installation of the all nedeed plugins in the virtual environment
 - cd .\tests\ -> pytest -s -v: Start of the all autotest scenarios